Seminar 1/72 U-2C

 Airfix 04028 MPC 1-4311 Airfix 04028

 Academy copied the Airfix/MPC kit in 1987, rearranged the sprue lay-out, and gave it engraved panel lines.
 There are minor differences between the kits however.
 For example, the Airfix/MPC kit has a solid fin attached to the left fuselage half, whereas the Academy kit has fin halves attached to each fuselage half, Academy's pogo wheels are more detailed, and Academy's inlets are noticably narrower than the Airfix equivalents.
 A built-up example by Mark Davies can be seen on Hyperscale and IPMS Auckland.
 A very nice Academy all-black USAF U-2C can be found on Keith Goodman's website.
 Reportedly there is an Ace rip-off of the Academy kit, but I never saw solid evidence.
-Finally the Academy mould was sold to Seminar, also in Korea, who changed nothing expect they removed the Academy logo from the sprues.
+Finally the Academy mould was sold to Seminar, also in Korea, who changed nothing except that they removed the Academy logo from the runners.
 The earliest report of this kit that I found is from 1999.
 I don't think Seminar models are distributed in Europe or America.
 My example came via Australia.
 Noteworthy is that the box sides show a U-2R photo, and the box art also resembles a U-2R somewhat, especially the nose, which the artist made too long.

 Academy 1653 Seminar 2000